 by Mark Edwards

 Here is another facet to my rock story.
 I originally wrote a post on a Facebook site called Prehistoric and Historic Iowa.
-The site had numerous posting showing large collections of mostly arrowheads and predominately human manipulated rock tools.
-The exceptions were posts by new hunters asking if the piece they found was a real …
+The site had numerous posting showing large collections …

 -